Diocese of Shreveport plans for upcoming school year

 SHREVEPORT, La.
-(KTAL/KMSS) – Shreveport’s Catholic schools release plans for the upcoming school year.
+(KTAL/KMSS) – Shreveport’s Catholic schools have released plans for the upcoming school year.

-School is still on schedule to start August 10th.
-All classes will be face to face with virtual learning available to students with underlying health conditions.
+School is still on schedule to start August 10.
+All classes will be face-to-face, with virtual learning available to students with underlying health conditions.

-“Anyone of our students we want them back in our buildings and all of the precautions that are necessary for them to be safe.”
+“Anyone of our students we want them back in our buildings and all of the precautions that are necessary for them to be safe,” said Sr Carol Shively, Superintendent of Catholic Schools for the Diocese of Shreveport.

 All students will be required to get a temperature check before they exit their parent’s vehicles.
 Custodians have received additional training on disinfecting schools.